SAIL-GuoLab/DeepContrast_Demo/Healthy_Human_Brain_Model/saved_model_weights/README.md

 ## saved_model_weights

 As explained previously, the trained model weight is too large (> 100 MB) to be stored here on GitHub.
-We have to host these data files on Google Drive.
+We have to host these data files on [Google Drive](https://drive.google.com/drive/folders/1l5GU6E0iCHbs24ZNzN6uIQgbQud1DZ3e?usp=sharing).

-Currently the link to the Google Drive folder is only shared to the Chief Editor, who can then forward it to the reviewers.
-These data shall be available upon reasonable request to Jia Guo (jg3400@columbia.edu) after permission from the Columbia Technology Ventures Office of Intellectual Property.

-If you do have the access, please make sure you place that file in the correct location (this folder) once you downloaded it.
+Please make sure you place the file in the correct location (this folder) once you downloaded it.